How Schools Can Respond To The Age Of Information

 Marshall McLuhan’s insistence that the media is the message continues to not simply resonate, but hum in thrumming spectacle.
 How we access information is becoming more important than the information itself.
 The incredible diversity of information forms, and prevalence of devices built to access those increasingly diverse forms, is changing societal interactions with facts and ideas.

 This kind of nuanced access is currently being supported through apps.
-Apple has sold more than 25,000,000,000 apps and counting.
-While that number is inflated by birds that are angry, and me-too Scrabble games, it is impossible to qualify the consumer demand that led to that kind of proliferation, as it is equally unlikely one could ever accurately describe the social change engendered by that kind of volume.
+Apple has sold more than 500,000,000 iPhones in less than 96 months.
+It is impossible to qualify the consumer demand that led to that kind of proliferation, as it is equally unlikely one could ever accurately describe the social change engendered by that kind of volume.
+That number represents 500 million consumer decision-making processes–and only the ones that were successful (people with disposable income).
+Imagine the actual cultural and human demand.

 Everything Old is New Again

-So enter Google Glass.
-It is what the name suggests it might be—Matrix-style glasses that allows Google to stream information directly to your eyes via a heads-up display on the glasses.
-From a general technological standpoint, it really isn’t a huge leap from existing augmented reality apps that offer a digital information overlay of a non-digital, physical environment.
+Remember Google Glass?
+It was what the name suggested it might be—Matrix-style glasses that allows Google to stream information directly to your eyes via a heads-up display on the glasses.
+From a general technological standpoint, it wasn’t really isn’t a huge leap from existing augmented reality apps that offer a digital information overlay of a non-digital, physical environment.

 Information has moved from singular places (here and there) to infinitely plural realities.
 Data is now entirely decentralized and fragmented, then re-aggregated and socially forged through apps.
 Then, through apps, they are re-packaged for personalized delivery to users.
 And with it not dropped on your doorstep, stored at the local library, or out of the mouth of inaccessible experts, that data’s retrieval is now more passive than ever before.
 Push technology in your smartphone will send you an alert of a nearby task that needs completing, consumer “opportunity,” or even a field trip idea.